What broadband speed do I need for streaming, gaming and more?

 Not sure which connection speed is right for you?
 Read our explainer on broadband speeds for Netflix, gaming and streaming movies.

-In recent times, households everywhere have seen their home internet put under serious strain, with Covid restrictions keeping lots of people holed up at home, with multiple devices being used at any one time.
+Households everywhere have seen their home internet put under more serious strain than ever, with days spent working from home becoming the norm and multiple devices being used at any one time.
 TVs, phones, consoles, tablets: they all take a toll on your bandwidth.

 And we know that internet speed is something that's likely important to you.
 In an official RadioTimes.com survey, we polled over 500 of our readers, and 75% of the participants indicated that it's important they have the fastest connection speed possible.